Cyfrin/OpenPositions/positions/developer_marketer.md

 ## The Role

-As the first full-time content marketer at Cyfrin, you'll be responsible for designing content marketing strategies to help establish Cyfrin as the leading smart contracts security and education powerhouse.
-Ultimately, this content will be used to push awareness of Cyfrin and communicate the value propositions of our products and services.
+As the first full-time content marketer at Cyfrin, you'll be responsible for designing content marketing strategies, overseeing them from ideation to execution, adjusting our content, and amplification strategies to meet business expectations and help establish Cyfrin as the leading smart contracts security and education powerhouse.
+You'll support sales, generating high-quality leads to support building the pipelines to meet business plans, quotas and company objectives.

 You'll work cross-functionally with our world-class product, engineering, design, and sales teams to drive the launch and adoption of products that serve tens of thousands of users and products globally.

-The ideal candidate brings experience in creating content for high-growth start-ups and is interested in crypto, blockchain, and decentralized technologies.
+The ideal candidate brings experience creating and/or leading content and marketing campaigns for high-growth start-ups.
+Is interested in crypto, blockchain, and decentralized technologies.

 Additionally, this person shows a combination of strategic thinking, attention to detail, and project management skills.